Interfacelab/ilab-media-tools/docs/advanced/environment-variables.md

 Variable | Type | Description
 -------- | ---- | -----------
 MCLOUD_DIRECT_UPLOADS_INTEGRATION | boolean | Integrated with the WordPress media library so that all uploads done through the library are direct uploads.
+MCLOUD_DIRECT_UPLOADS_UPLOAD_IMAGES | boolean | Enables direct uploads for image files.
+You will need to have Imgix or Dynamic Images enabled.
+MCLOUD_DIRECT_UPLOADS_UPLOAD_VIDEOS | boolean | Enables direct uploads for video files.
+Important!
+WordPress will be unable to extract metadata about the video such as length and audio attributes without the FFProbe option enabled.
+MCLOUD_DIRECT_UPLOADS_UPLOAD_AUDIO | boolean | Enables direct uploads for audio files.
+MCLOUD_DIRECT_UPLOADS_UPLOAD_DOCUMENTS | boolean | Enables direct uploads for non-image files such as Word documents, PDF files, zip files, etc.
 MCLOUD_DIRECT_UPLOADS_SIMULTANEOUS_UPLOADS | number | The maximum number of simultaneous direct uploads.
+MCLOUD_DIRECT_UPLOADS_MAX_UPLOAD_SIZE | number | The maximum upload size allowed for direct uploads in MB.
+Set to 0 to use whatever PHP is set to.
 MCLOUD_DIRECT_UPLOADS_DETECT_FACES | boolean | Uses browser based javascript machine learning to detect faces in the image.
 If Vision is enabled, this setting is ignored in favor of Vision's results.
+MCLOUD_DIRECT_UPLOADS_USE_FFPROBE | boolean | When enabled, uses FFProbe to extract video metadata such as length, size, codecs, etc.  You must have `fffprobe` installed on your server and have the PHP function `shell_exec` enabled.
+MCLOUD_DIRECT_UPLOADS_FFPROBE_PATH | path | The path, on the webserver, to the ffprobe binary, eg. `/usr/bin/ffprobe`.

 &nbsp;